cherylchao6/Ontario-Pre-Triage-Application-for-Healthcare-Facilities/codes/README.md

 ## Startup

-To initiate the project, we will develop two modules: `Time` and `Menu`.
+To initiate the project, I will develop two modules: `Time` and `Menu`.
 The `Time` module will manage the progression of time and add timestamps to appointment tickets.
 The `Menu` module drives the main user interface of the application.

 ## Time Module
 The first step in tracking time for issued tickets is to implement a Time class.